Budhaditya Mukherjee: Quest for tone: 15 years of research

 Pandit Mukherjee said that he changed 9 sitars in his initial 20 years of performing, while looking for the tone he wanted.
 By the mid 90s, he realized it was time for him to research the sitar making process to bring out the tone he had in his mind.
 There started his research along with a sitar maker, during which they damaged several sitars and built 2 sitars on opposing principles alongside a third one with favorable principles learned from the other two.
 After the 15 years of research, he can now produce the exact tone of his choice by modifying any sitar.
 Also, as seen in many videos beginning about the year 2000, his modifications include the permanent installation of Suzuki-style fine tuners for the chikari (drone) strings on his sitar.

 Surbahar

-Very few sitar players play the surbahar, a bass version.
-Panditji has recorded relatively very few albums on the surbahar and there a few more recordings available online, all of which show deep alaps, and a solid command on the instrument.
+Rare sitar players play the surbahar, a bass version.
+Panditji has recorded relatively few albums on the surbahar and there a few more recordings available online, all of which show deep alaps, and a solid command on the instrument.

 In a concert video, he has demonstrated tough taans (fast phrases) on the surbahar, involving pulling the string to over 5 notes at a time.